ohscar/rmalloc/doc/paper/design.rst

 From this, we arrive at my original idea of a quick malloc, a quick free and a slow compact, the latter performing any batch processing postponed from free and malloc.
-I envisioned this as a malloc that would basically grow the top pointer of the malloc-associated heap: store information about the requested chunk size, increase the top pointer and return the chunk.
+I envisioned this as a malloc that would basically grow the top pointer of the malloc-associated heap: store information about the requested block size, increase the top pointer and return the block.
 The free operation would mark the block as not in use anymore.
-Eventually, the top pointer would reach the end of the eap, at which point the compact operation would go through the heap and reclaim previously freed memory and reset the top pointer to end of allocated memory leaving the freed memory as a large chunk of memory ranging to the end.
+Eventually, the top pointer would reach the end of the eap, at which point the compact operation would go through the heap and reclaim previously freed memory and reset the top pointer to end of allocated memory leaving the freed memory as a large block of memory ranging to the end.

-However, that idea turned out incorrect because chunks can, of course, be locked at the time of compact.
-Remember that locking a chunk gives the client code the actual pointer to memory, and unlocking the chunks invalidates the pointer.
+However, that idea turned out incorrect because blocks can, of course, be locked at the time of compact.
+Remember that locking a block gives the client code the actual pointer to memory, and unlocking the blocks invalidates the pointer.
 Therefore, the worst-case scenario is that a block at the very top of the heap is locked compact is invoked even though all unlocked free blocks are coerced into a single free block, a locked block at or close to the top would make subsequent malloc calls to fails.
-Therefore, a free list needs to be maintained even though it might be the case for real-world applications that the worst case occurs seldom.
+Therefore, a free list needs to be maintained even though it might be the case for real-world applications that the worst case seldom occurs.
 I have not studied the frequency of this happening in this report.
 It would make for good future work.

 Free In More Detail